 You should have already let your networks know you’re job searching (at least the people you trust!), so check in with them as well as with LinkedIn to see if you know anyone who’s in with, or close to, the company who could take a look at your resume and/or pass it on.

+Ask people to take a look at your resume.
+It can't hurt!
 Hint: HR professionals, hiring managers, career coaches, and writers are great people to ask to proofread!

 Now’s the time to call on the thesaurus, do market research, and flex your creative writing skills!
 A smartly written resume can go a long way, especially for a creative or administrative role.